hashicorp/nomad/scheduler/README.md

 ### Node Reconciler

-TODO
+The system scheduler also does a "reconciliation" step, but only on a per-node basis (system jobs run on all feasible nodes), which makes it simpler than the service reconciler which takes into account a whole cluster, and has jobs that can run on arbitrary subset of clients.

+Node reconciliation removes tainted nodes, updates terminal allocations to lost, deals with disconnected nodes and computes placements.

+## Finding the right node

+The `scheduler/feasibility` package contains all the logic used to finding the right nodes to place workloads.

-## Feasibility checking
+### Feasibility checking

 Nomad uses a set of iterators to iterate over nodes and check how feasible they are for any given allocation.
-The scheduler uses a `Stack` interface that lives in `scheduler/stack.go` file in order to make placement decisions, and feasibility iterators that live in `scheduler/feasible.go` to filter by:
+The scheduler uses a `Stack` interface that lives in `scheduler/feasibility/stack.go` file in order to make placement decisions, and feasibility iterators that live in `scheduler/feasibility/feasible.go` to filter by:

 - node eligibiligy,
 - data center,